Conversion Rate Formula 101: How to Calculate Your Sales Output

 By making these data-driven improvements, you’ll optimize your conversion rates and lay the foundation for long-term business growth.

-Next, let’s see a few more tips you can use to boost your conversion rates.
+Next, let’s see a few more tips you can use to boost the number of conversions.

 1. Run ad campaigns